A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Djukic et al. focused on the strength of exemplar feature representations, arguing that, ideally, the prototypes should generalize over the appearance of the selected object category in the image.
-They introduced the Low-shot Object Counting network with iterative prototype Adaptation (LOCA)~\cite{DBLP:conf/iccv/EukicLZK23}.
-The core of their solution is the object prototype extraction module, which separately analyzes the shape and appearance characteristics of exemplars and iteratively refines them into object prototypes.
-Specifically, appearance information is injected by initializing the prototypes with image features computed by RoI pooling~\cite{DBLP:conf/iccv/Girshick15} exemplar bounding boxes over a query image feature map obtained with a pre-trained ResNet50~\cite{DBLP:conf/cvpr/HeZRS16}.
-However, the pooling operation makes the appearance queries shape-agnostic, since it maps features from different spatial shapes into rectangular queries of the same size.
-Thus, the authors injected also shape information, by initializing the prototypes with exemplar width and height features.
-Finally, the shape and appearance queries are converted into object prototypes by an iterative adaptation module using a recursive sequence of cross-attention blocks.
+\paragraph{LOCA} Djukic et al. focused on the strength of exemplar feature representations, arguing that, ideally, the prototypes should generalize over the appearance of the selected object category in the image.
+They introduced the Low-shot Object Counting network with iterative prototype Adaptation (LOCA)~\cite{DBLP:conf/iccv/EukicLZK23}. \csname rev1\endcsname{The core of the method is an object prototype extraction module that separately encodes shape and appearance from exemplars and refines them iteratively.
+Appearance is injected by initializing prototypes with RoI-pooled features from exemplar boxes over a ResNet50-based query feature map.
+However, this pooling makes the queries shape-agnostic, so shape information is also injected using exemplar width and height.
+Then, the final prototypes are obtained via an iterative adaptation module with cross-attention blocks.}